aclao89/data_analyst_jobs_search/README.md

 - Plotly: interactive, open-source, and browser-based graphing library for Python
 - Opencage.geocoder:  an API that can be use to look up coordinates of places, and also find out the place a set of coordinates corresponds to
 - Wordcloud: a visual representation of text data
+- Yellowbrick: a suite of visual analysis and diagnostic tools designed to facilitate machine learning with scikit-learn.
+- Scikit-Learn: predictive data analysis

 ### Data Cleaning